-Place lid on jar and tighten to finger-tight and place on rack in pressure canner.
-Add 2 inches water to the bottom of canner.
-(Don’t pour on top of jars)
+Place flat lid and ring on the jar, tighten to finger-tight, and place on rack in a pressure canner.
+Add 2 inches of water to the bottom of the canner.
+(Don’t pour it on top of jars)

-Place lid on pressure canner once full.
-Turn stove eye onto HIGH.
-Vent steam for 3-5 minutes and place weighted gauge on vent.
+Properly place the lid on the pressure canner.
+Turn stove eye on HIGH—vent steam for 10 minutes and place weighted gauge on vent.